 New Member Coordinator: A Game-Changer for Recruitment, Retention, and Engagement

 Sustaining strong membership in a unit depends not only on having new members join the unit, but also on engaging youth and their families in the unit experiences so that they feel Welcomed and want to stay.
 The role of the New Member Coordinator is to ensure that both keys to success take place.

 The Welcome training video on my.Scouting is sufficient for you to get started in your exciting new role.
-Additional detailed training on Sharing the Benefits, Coordinating Recruitment and the Joining and Welcoming Process will be available soon.
+Additional detailed training on Sharing the Benefits, Coordinating Recruitment, and the Joining and Welcoming Process is available through Scouting U.

 NMC supporters in councils, districts and units are invited to download the Intro to NMC for Packs presentation to present at council or district meetings, program kick-offs, Roundtables, unit committee meetings and other gatherings.
 Coming soon will be presentations for introducing the NMC position to troops and crews.